commercialhaskell/stack/doc/GUIDE.md

 There's one extra nuance about command line GHC options: Since they only apply to local targets, if you change your local targets, they will no longer apply to other packages.
-Let's play around with an example from the wai repository, which includes the wai and warp packages, the latter depending on the former.
+Let's play around with an example from the `wai` repository, which includes the `wai` and `warp` packages, the latter depending on the former.
 If we run:

     stack build --ghc-options=-O0 wai

-It will build all of the dependencies of wai, and then build wai with all optimizations disabled.
-Now let's add in warp as well:
+It will build all of the dependencies of `wai`, and then build `wai` with all optimizations disabled.
+Now let's add in `warp` as well:

     stack build --ghc-options=-O0 wai warp

-This builds the additional dependencies for warp, and then builds warp with optimizations disabled.
-Importantly: it does not rebuild wai, since wai's configuration has not been altered.
+This builds the additional dependencies for `warp`, and then builds `warp` with optimizations disabled.
+Importantly: it does not rebuild `wai`, since `wai`'s configuration has not been altered.
 Now the surprising case:

 ```